-Leading a sedentary lifestyle is becoming a significant public health issue.
-Sedentary lifestyles appear to be increasingly widespread in many nations despite being linked to a range of chronic health conditions.
+A sedentary lifestyle refers to a lack of significant physical activity.
+It is becoming a significant public health issue and relates to a range of chronic health conditions.

 Recent research is starting to confirm the health risks associated with a sedentary lifestyle.

 Studies have now consistently demonstrated that leading a sedentary lifestyle can contribute to: